 A Comprehensive Guide to Assisting with a Mental Health Crisis

 Over the course of three months, guest blogger Lucy Merriman put together an amazing 5-part series entitled, How to Lend a Hand in a Mental Health Crisis.
 The series looks at the gaps in our current mental health care system and provides information on how to fill those gaps on an individual basis, even if you yourself have little to no crisis training.
-All five parts are published in the “What Can I Do?” section …Read More
+This post puts the links and summaries for those five articles all in one place.

 Everyone’s A Little Bit Racist, and Sexist, and…